Goat: Milk, butter, and cheese

+The milk can contain between around 3.5% and 5% butterfat according to breed.
+Goat milk is processed into products including cheese and Dulce de leche.

+Mohair and cashmere wool

+Most goats have soft insulating hairs nearer the skin, and long guard hairs on the surface.
+The soft hairs are the ones valued by the textile industry; the material goes by names such as down, cashmere and pashmina.
+The coarse guard hairs are of little value as they are too coarse and difficult to spin and dye.
+The cashmere goat produces a commercial quantity of fine and soft cashmere wool, one of the most expensive natural fibers commercially produced.
+It is harvested once a year.
 The Angora breed of goats produces long, curling, lustrous locks of mohair.
 The entire body of the goat is covered with mohair and there are no guard hairs.
 The locks constantly grow to four inches or more in length.
 Angora crossbreeds, such as the pygora and the nigora, have been created to produce mohair and/or cashgora on a smaller, easier-to-manage animal.
 The wool is shorn twice a year, with an average yield of about 10 lb.